Glue Brick

 - Push wood to brick

-Firmly push the wood to brick.
+Firmly push the wood to the brick, ensuring that it is aligned correctly.

 - Temporary supports